About Us

 Over the past 10 years, the total transformation of a near-derelict building into what is now a vibrant and thriving community space for the people of Carndonagh and the surrounding area to enjoy is a huge achievement by the Management Committee.

-Working in conjunction with IDP and Donegal County Council the Committee applied for grants for window repairs, installation of CCTV, upgrading of electrics and the necessary building works on the 100 year-old plastering.
-This work is ongoing.
+Working in conjunction with IDP, Pobal and Donegal County Council the Management Committee applied for grants for window repairs, installation of CCTV, upgrading of plumbing and electrics and the necessary building works on the 100 year-old plastering.
+The maintenance program for this work is, and will continue to be ongoing.

-The extension to the listed building was accomplished with a LEADER grant of €150,000 with matched funding from the Management Committee and a loan of €150,000 from UCIT / Community Finance (Ireland).
+The extension to the listed building was accomplished with a LEADER grant of €150,000 together a loan of €150,000 from UCIT / Community Finance (Ireland) and matched funding from the Management Committee, raised through local funding raising events.
+The local community gave their stellar support to all fundraising efforts, which so greatly assisted in the delivery of the project.
 The National Lottery also funded the installation of the lift.

 Future plans